-Exhibit Spaces and Bulletin Boards: An Interpretation of the Library Bill of Rights (2014)
+User-Initiated Exhibits, Displays, and Bulletin Boards: An Interpretation of the Library Bill of Rights (2019)

 Libraries often provide exhibit spaces and bulletin boards.
 The uses made of these spaces should conform to the Library Bill of Rights: Article I states, "Materials should not be excluded because of the origin, background, or views of those contributing to their creation."
 Article II states, "Materials should not be proscribed or removed because of partisan or doctrinal disapproval."
 Article VI maintains that exhibit space should be made available "on an equitable basis, regardless of the beliefs or affiliations of individuals or groups requesting their use."

 Publications, and Articles about Exhibits, Displays & Artwork Censorship